nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Hotel Staff requests to add a patient into the system.
+1. Hotel Staff requests to add a patient into Covigent.
-2. Covigent adds the patient into the system.
+2. Covigent adds the patient.
 3. Covigent shows the details of the newly added patient.

 Use case ends.

 **Extensions**
 * 2a.
-Covigent realises that the patient name already exists in the system.
+Covigent realises that the patient name already exists.
     * 2a1.
 Covigent displays an error message.

 Use case ends.